mchianale/cryptoRedditPipeline/README.md

 In `docker-compose`, **Spark and Elasticsearch** are on the same network to allow Spark to read data from Elasticsearch and write new indices back.

-For example, we use Spark to count word occurrences from our Reddit API dataset and store the results in a new Elasticsearch index.
+For [**example**](https://github.com/mchianale/cryptoRedditPipeline/tree/main/spark/job.py), we use Spark to count word occurrences from our Reddit API dataset and store the results in a new Elasticsearch index.

 <p align="center">
   <img src="https://github.com/mchianale/cryptoRedditPipeline/blob/main/doc/most_frequent_words.png" alt="global_sch" width="100%">